jrkerns/pylinac/docs/source/flatsym.rst

     my_img = FlatSym.from_demo_image()

-You can then calculate the flatness and symmetry with the :method:`~pylinac.flatsym.FlatSym.analyze` method:
+You can then calculate the flatness and symmetry with the :classmethod:`~pylinac.flatsym.FlatSym.analyze` method:

 .. code-block:: python